DelinQu/rspy/README.md

 This project is licensed under the terms of the `GNU GPL v3.0` license.
 See [LICENSE](https://github.com/rspy/rspy/blob/master/LICENSE) for more details.

 ## 📃 Citation
+If you find this project useful for your research, please use the following BibTeX entry:
 ```bibtex
 @ARTICLE{qu2023fast,
   author={Qu, Delin and Liao, Bangyan and Zhang, Huiqing and Ait-Aider, Omar and Lao, Yizhen},